Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 \begin{enumerate}[leftmargin=3.5em] \item[Limit-1] \textit{Pseudocode generated by LLMs may be incorrect, describing an intent or logic inconsistent with those of the original program and misleading the implementation in the target PL.} \end{enumerate}

 Explicit semantic code translation based on pseudocode introduces a compulsory code understanding step during translation.
 However, LLMs are not free from erroneous code understanding.
 An incorrect code intent or logic can conversely disturb code translation.
 For example, translating a straightforward Python expression \code{sum = sum+nums[i] if nums[i]<=sum else nums[i]} into Java may not necessitate the understanding of the code functionality.
-An incorrect intent conversely misled translation: Qwen32B hallucinated a code intent of ``sum = max(sum, sum + nums[i])'' for this expression, misleading the generation of the Java program.
-The issue happened with both {\svp} and {\svpp} strategies, while direct translation ({\sd}) leads to a correct translation.
+An incorrect intent conversely misled translation: Qwen32B hallucinated a code intent of \code{sum = max(sum, sum + nums[i])} for this expression in pseudocode, misleading the generation of the Java program.
+The issue happened with both {\svp} and {\svpp} strategies, while direct translation ({\sd}) leads to a correct translation. {This limitation was observed in 66\% of analyzed cases where pseudocode-based translation failed while direct translation succeeded.}

 \begin{enumerate}[leftmargin=3.5em] \item[Limit-2] \textit{Pseudocode generated by LLMs may miss information essential to the reproduction of the complete functionality of the original program.} \end{enumerate}